There Are Snakes Under The Floorboards! - Farm Life Begins

 This article originally appeared in the Courier-Tribune on June 7, 2020

+I have lived in big cities most of my life.
+The constant traffic noise and streetlights are annoying.
+You never get to hear crickets or see stars.
 When I was in my late 30s, I moved to a semi-rural community in North Carolina.
 I say semi-rural because it was on a private road and had no streetlights, but it was only a mile and a half to the nearest mall.

 When we moved there, I immediately realized how little I missed big city noise.
 When I sat outside at night, the sounds of crickets, tree frogs and wind through the pines were so comforting.
 But the lack of streetlights was terrifying.
 I was sure that I heard Jason from Friday the 13th creeping around in the woods carrying 2 large axes and a machete.